-If a student stops attending all classes before completing at least 60% of the semester, they will probably owe money back to the federal financial aid program(s).
+If a student stops attending all classes before completing at least 60% (approximately 12 weeks of a 16 week semester) of the semester, they will probably owe money back to the federal financial aid program(s).
 Repayment is made to federal programs based on the Department of Education Return of Title IV funds formula.